Top Pick for Climbing and Steep Lines

 Looking up at the Cross on Mt.
 Tallac after shredding powder.

 , should be high on your list.
-If tackling the steep couloirs in the big mountains sounds appealing, consider the Top Pick Award winner, the Jones Solution
+If tackling advanced terrain in the big mountains sounds appealing, consider the Editors; Choice Winning Jones Solution

 , or the highly regarded Never Summer Prospector

 .
 If you love riding everything, any and all of these boards will work well for you.